 PRTG is worth it.
 80% of our customers report substantial savings in the area of bandwidth management.
 And license costs pay for themselves in an average of only a few weeks.

 Customer example: Austria’s rail traffic relies on PRTG

 "Due to business-critical applications, it is of the utmost importance that the ÖBB Infrastruktur AG data network constantly run flawlessly.
 To make this a reality, the management installed PRTG Network Monitor.
 PRTG is used for the bandwidth monitoring of the central routers and switches in the data network so administrators can determine the most important key parameters for utilization and availability.
 In total, the monitoring consists of several thousand sensors which query the relevant values in regular intervals."

 by Kimberley; Product Evangelist

-In this video, you’ll get a quick overview of the methods PRTG offers for bandwidth monitoring.
+In this video, you’ll get a quick overview of the methods PRTG offers.
 Discover which method is best suited for your IT infrastructure.

 Test bandwidth: use PRTG to test with success!

 You’d like to know if your ISP actually provides the bandwidth they’ve promised?
 Then just like many administrators, you probably perform frequent SLA checks.
 But how do you test bandwidth?
 Two challenges arise: